Sean ‘Diddy’ Combs aspires to create new Black Wall Street through online marketplace Empower Global

 “It benefits the community to empower and take care of itself,” he said.
 “Right now, our dollar in the Black community doesn’t even last an hour.
 Most other communities and ethnic groups, they understand the power of unity.
 Their dollars stay in their communities for days and get passed on to other people that are like them and from their same community.”

-Combs said he’s accomplished his dreams of building hip-hop’s biggest empires, blazing a trail with several entities.
+Combs said he’s accomplished his dreams of building one of hip-hop’s biggest empires, blazing a trail with several entities.
 He’s the founder of Bad Boy Records and a three-time Grammy winner who has worked with top-tier artists including Notorious B.I.G., Mary J. Blige, Usher, Lil Kim, Faith Evans and 112.

 He created the Sean John fashion clothing line, launched the Revolt TV with a focus on music and has his own vodka.
 He’ also produced the reality show “Making the Band” on MTV.